Impaired Driving Lawyers in Lethbridge and Medicine Hat, Alberta

 Under Canadian law, impaired driving includes:

-The province of Alberta enforces additional administrative penalties alongside federal charges, such as immediate licence suspensions, vehicle seizures, and mandatory ignition interlock requirements.
+The province of Alberta enforces additional administrative penalties alongside federal charges, such as immediate license suspensions, vehicle seizures, and mandatory ignition interlock requirements.

 Key factors to keep in mind when selecting legal representation for impaired driving charges: